LinuxJedi/linuxjedi.co.uk/content/blog/2016/12/16/portability.rst

 I can do ``((n++))`` but on AIX, I need to do ``((n=n+1))``.

 This makes me realize why most of our development scripts (i.e. to help build the source code) use perl instead of shell.
+I have to rewrite the whole script in Perl.

 This is a very important lesson for a fresh college graduate by that time.